artintellica/artintellica/ts/www-artintellica-com/docs/blog/0026-linalg-07-orthogonality.md

 code = "https://github.com/artintellica/artintellica/tree/main/py/blog-0026-linalg-07-orthogonality"
 +++

-# Linear Algebra for Machine Learning, Part 7: Orthogonality and Projections

 Welcome to the seventh post in our series on **Linear Algebra for Machine Learning**, kicking off Part II: Core Theorems and Algorithms!
 After exploring norms and distances, we now dive into **orthogonality** and **projections**,